MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Service     | `policyagent` |
 | Description | Inbound rule for the Windows Defender Firewall to be remotely managed via RPC/TCP. |

+This rule is governed by the [EnableFirewallManagement](#enablefirewallmanagement) setting.

 ### DC Replication Traffic